Mohammadbinshahid/Team4_Capstone_Project/README.md

   * **Tasks**:
     * Performed an exploratory data analysis on the flight dataset and exported charts;
     * Created a PySpark mock-up of the machine learning model;
-    * Help design the UX/UI for the dashboard by creating a wireframe for the dashbaord;
+    * Help design the UX/UI for the dashboard by creating a wireframe for the dashboard;
+    * Create assigned interactive charts for the dashboard;
     * Contributed to crafting the presentation;
 * **[Avinash Mehra](https://github.com/WhySoCodius)**:
   * **Role**: Database Engineer, UX/UI Designer, Presenter
   * **Tasks**:
     * Created the SQL database schema;
-    * Help design the UX/UI for the dashboard by creating a wireframe for the dashbaord;
+    * Help design the UX/UI for the dashboard by creating a wireframe for the dashboard;
+    * Create assigned interactive charts for the dashboard;
     * Contributed to crafting the presentation;
 * **[Jaspreet Khela](https://github.com/JaspreetKhela)**:
   * **Role**: Project Manager/Technical Lead, Full-Stack Web Application Developer, Machine Learning Engineer, Database Engineer, UX/UI Designer, Presenter